Diva or self-care icon? Adam Driver walkout prompts debate

 "Then I wish I could change it, but you can't," Driver said at the time.
 "And I think I have, like, a tendency to try to make things better or drive myself and the other people around me crazy with the things I wanted to change or I wish I could change."

-Driver also told The New Yorker earlier this year that he hid in a greenroom to avoid watching himself during a screening of Spike Lee's "Blackkklansman" and that he got nauseous during a premiere of "Star Wars: The Force Awakens."
+Driver also told The New Yorker earlier this year that he hid in a greenroom to avoid watching himself during a screening of Spike Lee's "Blackkklansman" and that he became nauseated during a premiere of "Star Wars: The Force Awakens."

 “I just went totally cold because I knew the scene was coming up where I had to kill Han Solo, and people were, like, hyperventilating when the title came up, and I felt like I had to puke,” Driver said.

-Driver, whose third and final "Star Wars" movie, "The Rise of Skywalker," opens worldwide on Friday. isn't the only actor who doesn't watch his own work.
-Maggie Smith, Angelina Jolie, Julianne Moore, Javier Bardem and Johnny Depp are among other actors who they are uncomfortable watch their past projects and actively avoid doing so.
+Driver, whose third and final "Star Wars" movie, "The Rise of Skywalker," opens worldwide on Friday, isn't the only actor who doesn't watch their own work.
+Maggie Smith, Angelina Jolie, Julianne Moore, Javier Bardem and Johnny Depp are also uncomfortable watching their work and actively avoid doing so.

-Dr. Jenny Williams, a New York-based psychotherapist and former actor who works with creatives, says actors face unique challenges and may have a difficult time grappling with fame, which is why finding coping mechanisms to bolster their mental and emotional health is important.
+Dr. Jenny Williams, a New York-based psychotherapist and former actor who works with creative people, says actors face unique challenges and may have a difficult time grappling with fame, which is why it's important for them to find coping mechanisms to bolster their mental and emotional health.

-Though Driver has earned critical acclaim for his recent performance in "Marriage Story," garnering Golden Globe and SAG nominations for Best Actor, he has been subject to increased scrutiny in recent weeks.
-Last week, Driver was the subject of criticism after news that he enrolled in the United States Marine Corps when he was 18 years old circulated on social media.
+Though Driver has earned critical acclaim for his recent performance in "Marriage Story," garnering Golden Globe and SAG nominations for best actor, he has been subject to increased scrutiny in recent weeks.
+Last week, Driver was the subject of criticism after news circulated online that he enrolled in the Marine Corps when he was 18.

-Gross has been criticized in the past for her direct interview style when it comes to probing and uncomfortable topics.
-Some have criticized the way she questioned Allie Brosh about suicide when the author was promoting her book "Hyperbole and a Half" as well as her recent interview with Lizzo, during which Gross questioned the rapper about her body.
+Gross has been criticized in the past for her direct interview style when it comes to probing uncomfortable topics.
+Some questioned the way she interviewed Allie Brosh about suicide when the author was promoting her book "Hyperbole and a Half," as well as her recent interview with Lizzo, during which Gross questioned the rapper about her body.